Únětice culture: Metal objects

-The culture is distinguished by its characteristic metal objects, including ingot torcs, flat axes, flat triangular daggers, bracelets with spiral ends, disk- and paddle-headed pins, and curl rings, which are distributed over a wide area of Central Europe and beyond.
+The Únětice culture is distinguished by its characteristic metal objects, including ingot torcs, flat axes, flat triangular daggers, bracelets with spiral ends, disk- and paddle-headed pins, and curl rings, which are distributed over a wide area of Central Europe and beyond.

 The ingots are found in hoards that can contain over six hundred pieces.
-Axe-hoards are common as well: the hoard of Dieskau (Saxony) contained 293 flanged axes.
+Axe-hoards are common as well: the hoard of Dieskau (Saxony-Anhalt) contained 293 flanged axes.
 Thus, axes might have served as ingots as well.
-After about 2000BC, this hoarding tradition dies out and is only resumed in the Urnfield period.
-These hoards have formerly been interpreted as a form of storage by itinerant bronze-founders or as riches hidden because of enemy action.
-This second interpretation is likely as even today weapons are hoarded underground to hide them from the enemy and axes were the primary weapon at that time.
+These hoards have formerly been interpreted as a type of storage by itinerant bronze-founders or as riches hidden because of enemy action.
+They have also been interpreted as evidence for the existence of organized groups of warriors or 'armies'.
 Hoards containing mainly jewellery are typical for the Adlerberg group.

-Archaeological evidence suggests that the Únětice metal industry, though active and innovative, was concerned with producing weapons and ornaments mainly as status symbols for high-ranking individuals rather than for widespread domestic use or for equipping large fighting forces, developments which would wait until later periods in European history.
-But the Adlerberg cemetery of Hofheim/Taunus, Germany, contained the burial of a male who had died from an arrow-shot, the stone arrow-head still being located in his arm.

-The famous Sky Disk of Nebra is associated with the Central Germany groups of the Únětice culture.
+After 2000 BC, a major expansion of bronze production took place, with tin bronzes becoming dominant.
+Ring ingots were exchanged widely.
+Special weapons and ornaments were produced as status symbols for high-ranking individuals.

+Gold processing and forging is attested at the fortified settlement of Bruszczewo in Poland from 2300 to 1800 BC.

+The famous Nebra sky disk is associated with the Central Germany groups of the Únětice culture.
+Gold and tin used to make the Nebra disc was imported from Cornwall in southern England, whilst the copper was imported from Austria.
+The same source of gold was used to make important objects from the early Bronze Age in Britain, such as artefacts from the elite Bush Barrow burial near Stonehenge.
+According to the archaeologist Sabine Gerloff, the gold plating (or inlay) technique used on the disc originated in Britain.

+A similar gold inlay technique is seen on the contemporary Thun-Renzenbühl axe from Switzerland, which has also been connected to Mycenaean Greece.

 Settlements

-Typical Úněticean housing structures are known from the Czech Republic and Germany.
-The houses were constructed of wood, with a gabled roof, rectangular in plan with an entrance on the western side.
-The roofs were thatched, and walls were constructed using the wattle and daub technique.
+Typical Úněticean housing structures are known from Czechia and Germany.
+The houses were constructed of wood and were rectangular in plan, with an entrance on the western side.
+The gabled roofs were thatched, and walls were constructed using the wattle and daub technique.

-One of the most characteristic features associated with settlements are storage pits of the Únětice type.
-They were located beneath the houses, and were deep and spacious, with a cylindrical or slightly conical neck, arched walls, and a relatively flat bottom.
+One of the most characteristic features associated with settlements are storage pits.
+They were located beneath the houses and were deep and spacious, with a cylindrical or slightly conical neck, arched walls, and a relatively flat bottom.
 These pits often served as granaries.

 The vast majority of settlements consisted of several houses congregated in the communal space of the village or hamlet.
 Larger fortified villages, with ramparts and wooden fortifications, have been discovered as well, in, for example Bruszczewo in Greater Poland and Radłowice in Silesia.
 These larger villages played a role as local political centres, possibly also market places, facilitating the flow of goods and supplies.
 The 'proto-urban' fortified settlement of Fidvár in Slovakia was an important centre for the exploitation of nearby gold and tin deposits.
+Hillforts are known from the Late Únětice period, such as Cezavy in the Czech Republic, which featured stone fortification walls.